 Are Clean Books Devoid of Any Romance or Intimacy?

 Absolutely not!
-Next year, I’ll be launching a clean sweet romance series, Love on Belmont.
-Readers can expect different of relationships, but they don’t have to worry about reading sex scenes that involve bodily fluids.
+Next year, I’ll be launching a clean sweet romance series, Love on Belmont (for adults).
+Readers can expect different kinds of relationships, but they don’t have to worry about reading sex scenes that involve bodily fluids.

 I want to make one thing clear: I don’t find more explicit content immoral.
 My tolerance for what should be allowed to be printed is high, but it doesn’t mean I enjoy reading explicit material every time I pick up a book.
 I don’t need to know the details of someone’s sex life, so I don’t need to read about the details of fictional sex lives either.

 But a clean book needn’t exclude human intimacy, which is perhaps the most important, joyful, and sometimes most painful part of humanity.
 Between Worlds is low on intimacy, but that is my intent.
-I’ll write about those in a different blog post.
+I’ll explain why in a different blog post.

 Aren’t Books Free From Explicit Content Boring?

 My preference for writing clean novels now is a reaction to the hyper sexualization of the female body and apparent belief that people will only watch TV and read books with copious amounts of violence and steamy sex.
 I want to write entertaining books that give readers a break from the extreme ends of the sex and violence spectrums.

 But that doesn’t mean my books are intellectually and emotionally unengaging.
 In Between Worlds 4: What Friends Do, for example, readers journey into loss, long-distance friendships, and adult bullying.
 Between Worlds 7: What Will Come (released this fall), follows Juliana after she has a powerful and overwhelming reaction to seeing people near the end of their lives in a nursing home.